gabrieltorresgamez/gabrieltorresgamez/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently studying Data Science
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'll go berserk if you cut your pasta 😇
+- 😇 Fun fact: I'll go berserk if you cut your pasta
 - ❤️ With love until we die